unicode-org/icu4x/docs/design/enums_or_ids.md

 An *entity* is a discrete item in a set.
 For example, English is an entity: it is a specific instance of a language.

 There are two general ways to represent entities: *enumerations* and *identifiers*.
-An *enumeration* is a fixed list of entities; an *identifier* is a universally understood space of numbers or strings.
-For example, `"en"` is an identifier: it is a language code according to a standard published by ISO.
+An *enumeration* is a fixed, finite list of entities.
+An *identifier* is a universally understood space of numbers or strings, which may or may not be finite.
+For example, the identifier `"en"` is a language code according to a standard published by ISO.

 This design doc helps explain how we think about entities in ICU4X and when to use enums versus identifiers to represent them.